 I recently read an article in Southwest Airlines magazine about a campaign to keep promises.
 It struck me.
 Hard.
 I’m sure all of us would like to keep every promise we make.
-I said yes too much in 2013.
+I I said yes too much last year.
 My follow through was not 100 percent and I started feeling like I couldn’t deliver on my word which is why the article about a son pledging to keep his promises in memory of his father was such an eye opener.

 I’m scaling back on commitments and trying to find the right balance between the promises I make and the limitation of the 24 hour day.